Aleksandr Dugin: Stance on Ukraine and role in Russian politics

-Dugin supports Russian President Vladimir Putin and his foreign policies but has opposed the Russian government's economic policies.
+Dugin supports Russian president Vladimir Putin and his foreign policies but has opposed the Russian government's economic policies.
 He stated in 2007: "There are no more opponents of Putin's course and, if there are, they are mentally ill and need to be sent off for clinical examination.
 Putin is everywhere, Putin is everything, Putin is absolute, and Putin is indispensable".
 It was voted number two in flattery by readers of Kommersant.

 In the Kremlin, Dugin represents the "war party", a division within the leadership over Ukraine.
 Dugin is an author of Putin's initiative for the annexation of Crimea by Russia.
-He considered the war between Russia and Ukraine to be inevitable and appealed for Putin to intervene in the War in Donbas.
-Dugin said: "The Russian Renaissance can only stop by Kiev."
+He considered the war between Russia and Ukraine to be inevitable and appealed for Putin to intervene in the war in Donbas.
+Dugin said: "The Russian Renaissance can only stop at Kyiv."

-During the 2014 pro-Russian conflict in Ukraine, Dugin was in regular contact with pro-Russian separatist insurgents.
+During the war in Donbas, Dugin was in regular contact with pro-Russian separatist insurgents.
 He described his position as "unconditionally pro-DPR and pro-LPR".
 A Skype video call posted on YouTube showed Dugin providing instructions to separatists of South and Eastern Ukraine as well as advising Ekaterina Gubareva, whose husband Pavel Gubarev declared himself the Donetsk Region governor and after that was arrested by the Security Service of Ukraine.

 On 31 March 2014, Oleg Bahtiyarov, a member of the Eurasia Youth Union of Russia founded by Dugin, was arrested.
 He had trained a group of about 200 people to seize parliament and another government building, according to the Security Service of Ukraine.

 Dugin stated he was disappointed in President Putin, saying that Putin did not aid the pro-Russian insurgents in Ukraine after the Ukrainian Army's early July 2014 offensive.
 In August 2014, Dugin called for an eradication of Ukrainian identity.

 Halya Coynash of the Kharkiv Human Rights Protection Group said that the influence of Dugin's "Eurasian ideology" on events in eastern Ukraine and on Russia's invasion of the Crimea was beyond any doubt.
 According to Vincent Jauvert, Dugin's radical ideology became the basis for the internal and foreign policy of the Russian authorities.
 "So Dugin is worth listening to, in order to understand to which fate the Kremlin is leading its country and the whole of Europe."